YongoDavid/Demo-2024-June/README.md

 Adding more sillicon valley projects to Github.
-Soo far my REACT practice is going well. i just need to build more hands on projects with it.
+Soo far my REACT practice is going well. i just need to build more hands on projects with it. then level up by building complex react projects.